abdurrahman/abdurrahman.github.io/about.md

 # Abdurrahman Işık

 Howdy!
-I'm a software developer who lives in Istanbul, TR.
-I am playing guitar as an amateur in my free time and am interested in photography.
-I love video games and sharing what i've learn about development stuffs.
+I'm a software engineer living in Istanbul, TR.
+I am experienced with all stages of the development cycle for web-based applications in 5+ years.
+When i am not writing code, i like reading book and playing guitar.

 If you'd like to work with me on something, i am open to contacts about freelancing.
 Feel free to get in touch!